MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/vm-activate.md

 ### Will my Windows Server 2022 Datacenter Azure Edition guests activate on Azure Stack HCI?

-Yes, but you'll need to use either Windows Server subscription-based AVMA, or else bring Windows Server 2022 Datacenter keys with Software Assurance.
+Yes, but you must use either Windows Server subscription-based AVMA, or else bring Windows Server 2022 Datacenter keys with Software Assurance.
 Please look forward to the general availability of Windows Server 2022 Datacenter Azure Edition on Azure Stack HCI.

 ### Do I still need Windows Server CALs?